-36 Kashiwagi, D. and Al-Sharnnani, A., Performance-Based Procurement System Used by the State of Wyoming, Cost Engineering, Vol. 39, No. 12, Dec.
+&lt;sup>100 Kashiwagi, D. and Al-Sharnnani, A., Performance-Based Procurement System Used by the State of Wyoming, Cost Engineering, Vol. 39, No. 12, Dec.
 1997, p.
 37.

-37 Gransberg and Ellicott, p.
+&lt;sup>101 Gransberg and Ellicott, p.
 12. Emphasis added.

-38 Kashiwagi, Dean., John Savicky, Kenneth Sullivan, Jacob Kovel, David Greenwood, and Charles Egbu.
-2005.
+&lt;sup>102 Kashiwagi, Dean., John Savicky, Kenneth Sullivan, Jacob Kovel, David Greenwood, and Charles Egbu.
+(2005).
 Is Performance-Based Procurement A Solution to Construction Performance?
 Paper in 11th Joint Symposium: Combining Forces -Advancing Facilities Management and Construction through Innovation (pp. 172-182), Helsinki, Finland.

 inherent fallacy of the low-bid system and trying to choose the higher performing contractor, but other times it is nepotism pure and simple.
-As a result of the preferential treatment shown to politically well-connected contractors in the past, there have been several recent calls for reform of the county's procurement policies.39
+As a result of the preferential treatment shown to politically well-connected contractors in the past, there have been several recent calls for reform of the county's procurement policies.
+103